Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Supplementary Analysis

 To answer the second question, and demonstrate that our features are sensitive to hypernasality alone, we evaluate a linear model trained on our full dataset of dysarthric speech using the six most predictive features predicting hypernasality scores for the 18 speech samples from individuals with cleft lip and palate in our CLP dataset.
-The linear hypernasality model trained on our dysarthric speech corpus achieves a PCC of 0.89 for predicting the adult hypernasality severity, and 0.82 for predicting the hypernasality level of the children.
+The linear hypernasality model trained on our dysarthric speech corpus achieves a hpyernasality severity predicition PCC of 0.89 for the adults and 0.82 for the children.
 This provides additional evidence that our features capture the perceptual quality of hypernasality and not other co-modulating symptoms.